-Today I offer you a super soft, very fragrant, and delicious gluten-free coffee and cocoa pantry cake that will be liked even by those without particular dietary needs or intolerances.
-(The original recipe is a gluten-free water cake by the talented Monica Bellin which you can find here).
-I have made some modifications based on my tastes and needs, with extraordinary results.
-This dessert is perfect for breakfast, a snack, or as a dessert to offer along with a good cup of coffee or tea, or accompanied by soft creams with coffee, chocolate, vanilla, and so on.
+Today I propose a very soft, fragrant, and delicious gluten-free cupboard cake with coffee and cocoa, which will also appeal to those without specific dietary needs or intolerances (the original recipe is a gluten-free water cake by the talented Monica Bellin, which you can find here).
+I have made some modifications according to my tastes and needs, achieving an extraordinary result.
+This dessert is perfect for breakfast, a snack, or as a dessert to offer with a good cup of coffee or tea, or accompanied by soft creams with coffee, chocolate, vanilla, and so on.

 - Cost: Economical